Ravikant2003/FeedForward-Chatbot/README.md

 Description:

 The name of this chatbot has been kept Jarvis.
+The live demonstartion of this project can be found in this YouTube video : https://youtu.be/LqHUlcKIAF8

 Jarvis is an intelligent conversational agent developed using PyTorch and natural language processing (NLP) techniques.
 It is designed to handle various user queries and provide contextually relevant responses.
 The chatbot utilizes a machine learning-based approach, specifically a feedforward neural network trained on a dataset of intents.
 Natural language processing techniques such as tokenization, bag-of-words representation, and softmax activation are employed to understand user inputs and generate appropriate responses.